tangowithcode/tango_with_django_2/manuscript/chapter2.md

 W> ### Running macOS, Linux or UNIX?
 W>
 W> On installations of macOS, Linux or UNIX, you will find that Python is already installed on your computer -- albeit a much older version, typically 2.x.
 This version is required by your operating system to perform essential tasks such as downloading and installing updates.
-While you can use this version, it most likely won't be compatiable with Django 2, and you'll need to install a newer version of Python to run *side-by-side* with the old installation. *Do not uninstall Python 2.x* if it is already present on your system; you may break your operating system!
+While you can use this version, it most likely won't be compatible with Django 2, and you'll need to install a newer version of Python to run *side-by-side* with the old installation. *Do not uninstall Python 2.x* if it is already present on your system; you may break your operating system!

 I> ## Python Skills Rusty?
 I>
-I> If you haven't used Python before -- or you simply want to brush up on you skills -- then we highly recommend that you check out and work through one or more of the following guides:
+I> If you haven't used Python before -- or you simply want to brush up on your skills -- then we highly recommend that you check out and work through one or more of the following guides:
 I>
 I> * [**The Official Python Tutorial**](https://docs.python.org/3/tutorial/);
 I> * [**Think Python: How to Think like a Computer Scientist**](https://greenteapress.com/wp/think-python-2e/) by Allen B. Downey; or